flashxio/FlashX-doc/pages/FlashMatrix-user-guide.md

 ### Element operators:

 FlashR defines many element computors.
 Some operators take two elements and output one element (binary operators); the others take only one element and output one element (unary operators).
 Below list all of the binary and unary operators supported by FlashR.
+The two tables lists the name and the corresponding R object for an element operator.
+Users can pass an element operator to a GenOp by using either its name or its R object.

+The table lists all binary operators:

 | name | R object |
 | :---| :--- |